 Ex-chef of the Kim family says the son of North Korea president will prove to be compassionate leader .

 The widely anticipated meeting will be the party’s first major gathering since a landmark congress in 1980 where then 38-year-old Kim Jong-il made his political debut.
-That appearance confirmed he was in line to succeed his father, Kim il Sung, the North Korea founder.
+That appearance confirmed he was in line to succeed his father, Kim il Sung, the founder of North Korea.

-Kim Jong-il came to power when his father died of heart failure in 1994, setting in motion the communist world’s first hereditary transfer of power.
+The senior Kim came to power when his father died of heart failure in 1994, setting in motion the communist world’s first hereditary transfer of power.

-Kim Jong Un has been elected to attend Tuesday’s party conference as a delegate of the Korean People’s Army, South Korea’s Chosun Ilbo newspaper reported on Monday, citing a source in North Korea it did not identify.
+Kim Jong-un has been elected to attend the party conference as a delegate of the Korean People’s Army, South Korea’s Chosun Ilbo newspaper reported on Monday, citing a source in North Korea it did not identify.

-After Kim Jong Un was elected as a delegate, the party central committee put out internal propaganda proclaiming him to be Kim Jong-il’s sole successor, the report said, citing the unnamed North Korean.
+After he was elected as a delegate, the party central committee put out an internal propaganda proclaiming him to be Jong-il’s sole successor, the report said, citing the unnamed North Korean.

-Kim Jong-il was officially chosen as successor in 1972, when he was elected to the party’s central committee, and the same scenario could hold true for Kim Jong Un on Tuesday, reported the paper.
+The senior Kim was officially chosen as successor in 1972, when he was elected to the party’s central committee, and the same scenario could hold true for his.

-The question of who will take over from Kim Jong-il, believed to suffer from a host of ailments, is important to regional security because of North Korea’s active nuclear and missile programmes, and regular threats it makes against rival South Korea.
+The question of who will take over from the senior Kim, believed to suffer from a host of ailments, is important to regional dynamics as well as security, because of North Korea’s active nuclear and missile programmes, and regular threats it makes against rival South Korea.